Pregnancy

 As a pregnant woman, you have to inform your employer in time whether you want to go on maternity leave 4, 5 or 6 weeks before your due date.
 Maternity- and childbirth leave is requested by your employer from the UWV.
 This is because the UWV pays for the WAZO leave.
 This leave is 100% of the average salary over the past year.
 For a detailed explanation of this, see this information from the UWV.

-Make sure your personal information is up to date with your employer at all times.
-You are legally obliged to do this, but it is also important for yourself.
-When the employer requests WAZO leave from the UWV, they must pass on your current address, telephone number and bank account number to the UWV.
-The UWV may contact you by phone or letter if they have questions.
-If you do not answer the UWV's questions, either by telephone or letter, the benefit may be denied.
-There is nothing the employer can do about this.
+Make sure your personal details are always up-to-date with your employer.
+This is a legal obligation, but it is also important for yourself.
+When the employer applies for WAZO leave with the Employee Insurance Agency (UWV), they must provide your current address, telephone number, and bank account number to the Employee Insurance Agency (UWV).
+The Employee Insurance Agency (UWV) may contact you by telephone or letter if they have any questions.
+If you do not answer the questions from the Employee Insurance Agency (UWV), either by telephone or letter, the benefit may be refused.
+The employer cannot do anything about this.
 The employer only applies for the benefit for their pregnant employees.
-Does anything change in your situation while you are receiving benefits?
-Report the change to the UWV as soon as possible; you are responsible for this yourself.
+Does something change in your situation while you are receiving a benefit?
+Notify the Employee Insurance Agency (UWV) of the change as soon as possible; you are responsible for this yourself.

-After the Maternity and Childbirth Leave is over, you go back to work.
-Do you want to work less after your leave to spend more time with your baby?
-If so, discuss this with your employer well in advance (before you go on leave).
+After the maternity and childbirth leave has ended, you will return to work.
+Would you like to work less after your leave in order to spend more time with your child?
+Discuss this well in advance (before you go on leave) with your employer.

 At Flexible Human Services you discuss this with your coordinator.
 Your coordinator will then discuss with you the possibilities of working less.
 This is not always possible at your own client, so we may also look with you at working for another client.
 The coordinator will work together with you to find the best solution for your situation.